joomla/Manual/docs/code-migration/42-43/new-deprecations.md

 :::

 Planned to be removed in Joomla!
-6.0 alias added to the combat plugin.
+6.0 alias added to the combat plugin in 5.0.

 * administrator/components/com_banners/helpers/banners.php
 * administrator/components/com_categories/helpers/categories.php